ymwjbxxq/http_module_for_nodejs_with_rust/README.md

 3. from the root compile TypeScript with tsc
 4. node index.js

-You should be able to see something like this.
+You should be able to see something like this with 100 requests.
+Results are from my machine so it could change based on your computer settings.

 ```bash
 START native 2021-12-08T15:37:13.670Z